Oramed Pharmaceuticals Inc. - Consensus Indicates Potential 186.4% Upside

-Oramed Pharmaceuticals Inc. found using ticker (ORMP) have now 5 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 23 and 6 with a mean TP of 12.6.
-Given that the stocks previous close was at 4.4 this now indicates there is a potential upside of 186.4%.
-There is a 50 day moving average of 3.47 and the 200 moving average now moves to 3.38.
-The market capitalisation for the company is $106m.
+Oramed Pharmaceuticals Inc. found using ticker (ORMP) now have 5 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 23 and 6 with a mean TP of 12.6.
+With the stocks previous close at 4.4 this now indicates there is a potential upside of 186.4%.
+The day 50 moving average is 3.47 and the 200 day MA is 3.38.
+The company has a market cap of $106m.
 Visit the company website at: http://www.oramed.com

 Oramed Pharmaceuticals Inc. engages in the research and development of pharmaceutical solutions for the treatment of diabetes and for the use of orally ingestible capsules or pills for delivery of polypeptides.
 Its proprietary flagship product is the ORMD-0801, an orally ingestible insulin capsule, which completed phase II clinical trials for the treatment of individuals with diabetes.
 It is also developing ORMD-0901, an oral glucagon-like peptide-1 capsule that has completed phase I clinical trials for the treatment of type 2 diabetes; and a weight loss treatment in the form of an oral leptin capsule.
 The company was formerly known as Integrated Security Technologies and changed its name to Oramed Pharmaceuticals Inc. in April 2006.
 Oramed Pharmaceuticals Inc. was founded in 2002 and is based in New York, New York.